Cory117/polly-glot/README.md

 </p>

 ## Project Description
-PollyGlot translates english text into one of the three languages provided.
+PollyGlot is an AI translation app that takes your text input and translates it into the language selected.
+It gets the translation using OpenAI(gpt-4) model.
+With the use of netlify serverless functions on the backend the API key is hidden for safe usage.

 ## Technologies Used
 - HTML